How to Make Your Own Apple and Rhubarb Herbal Tea

 - Allow to steep, covered for 5 minutes or longer for stronger flavor.

-If you’re not as obsessed about gathering and drying edibles as I am (yes, I’m pretty sure it’s a psychological condition!) you could just go to a bulk store or local herb shop to purchase the necessary ingredients.
+If you’re not as obsessed about gathering and drying edibles as I am you can go to a bulk store or local herb or tea shop to purchase the necessary ingredients.
 I’m sure you’ll find other ingredients that will inspire you to create your own custom blend.

 If you’re interested in growing herbs to use in your own tea blends, take a look at this article on How to Grow Your Own Tea Garden.